-Since 1994, a by arturo alvarez has designed and produced decorative handmade lighting in a contemporary style.
+Since 1994, a-emotional light has designed and produced decorative handmade lighting in a contemporary style.
 The natural surroundings of its factory, near the city of Santiago de Compostela in northeastern Spain, are its main inspiration, and are reflected in the forms, textures and materials of its lighting.

 Its slogan, ‘Handmade in emotional light’, perfectly sums up the way the company works and its values.
 Each light is hand-made, a unique object, manufactured using techniques often inspired by local hand-crafting traditions.
 Each piece strives to promote the wellbeing of people, linked to a sensual enjoyment of the object offered by its high quality finish, careful attention to detail and the premise of offering lighting with a strong character.